Editorial ethical rules and good practices

 We expect editors-in-chief to be objective and fair when carrying out their duties.
-The selection criteria for articles must therefore be applied without discrimination based on authors’ gender, sexual orientation, religious or political beliefs, ethnicity, or geographical location.
+The selection criteria for works must therefore be applied without discrimination based on authors’ gender, sexual orientation, religious or political beliefs, ethnicity, or geographical location.

-We expect editors-in-chief to apply and abide by appropriate procedures in the event of complaints about the quality or ethics of an article.
+We expect editors-in-chief to apply and abide by appropriate procedures in the event of complaints about the quality or ethics of a work.
 Doing so will entail giving the author concerned the opportunity to respond to any complaint made against his or her work and examining all complaints made, regardless of the date on which the text was approved.
 It is advisable to keep all documents dealing with such complaints, particularly email exchanges.

 2. Responsibilities of peer reviewers

 The role of peer reviewers is to contribute to the decision-making process and to help improve the quality of the document submitted for review by examining the manuscript objectively.

 Peer reviewers must maintain the confidentiality of any information provided by the editor-in-chief or the author.
 Peer reviewers must therefore not retain any copies of the manuscript submitted for review.

 Peer reviewers must alert the editor-in-chief and the editorial staff of any submitted or published content that they believe to be the product of plagiarism or intellectual dishonesty.

 Peer reviewers must also be aware of any potential conflict of interest that may exist between themselves and the authors whose work they are to review.
 If such a situation arises, it is the responsibility of the peer reviewer to report it to the editor-in-chief and to relinquish the task of reviewing the author’s work.